brucemack/kc1fsz-rc1/docs/users.md

-# Software Defined Repeater Controller - Users Guide
+# Software Defined Repeater Controller - User Guide

+This is the user guide for the [W1TKZ Software Defined Repeater Controller](https://github.com/brucemack/kc1fsz-rc1).
+Please contact KC1FSZ with any questions or corrections.

 ## Connectors